deepset-ai/haystack-integrations/integrations/cohere.md

 #### Embedding Models

 You can leverage `/embed` models from Cohere through two components: [CohereTextEmbedder](https://github.com/deepset-ai/haystack-core-integrations/blob/main/integrations/cohere/src/cohere_haystack/embedders/text_embedder.py) and [CohereDocumentEmbedder](https://github.com/deepset-ai/haystack-core-integrations/blob/main/integrations/cohere/src/cohere_haystack/embedders/document_embedder.py).
+These components support both Embed v2 and Embed v3 models.

 To create semantic embeddings for documents, use `CohereDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `CohereTextEmbedder`.
 Once you've selected the suitable component for your specific use case, initialize the component with the model name and Cohere API key.